Table of Contents

 ct_rate.png

-Press the "E" button for 3 seconds and enter the corresponding CT rate for the primary current of the installed CT according to the table below.
-Confirm by pressing "E" for a long time.
+Press the "E" key for 3 seconds and enter the CT rate corresponding to the primary current of the installed CT according to the table below.
+Confirm by pressing and holding "E".

 Primary Current